 The City's Bicycle Plan includes planned bicycle lanes on Woodman Avenue (one mile to the east of and parallel to Van Nuys Boulevard) between Ventura Boulevard and the Osborne Street and Nordhoff Street corridors.
 Bicycle lanes are also planned to connect the Osborne Street corridor to San Fernando Road.
 As detailed in the Transportation Impacts Report, mitigation for impacts on bicycle facilities will include the implementation of bicycle lanes on these parallel roadways.
-With the implementation of this mitigation measure, impacts from the removal of bicycle lanes would be minimized.
-In addition, bicycle access would still be allowed in the curbside lanes along the project corridor after project implementation.
+With the implementation of this mitigation measure, impacts from the removal of bicycle lanes along the project corridor after project implementation.
 Typical bicycle accommodations would also be provided at LRT stations and on vehicles, including bicycle racks to provide options for passengers to leave their bicycles at the stations or to bring them onto LRT vehicles.
 Therefore, while bicycle lanes along Van Nuys Boulevard would not be possible under this alternative, the ability for bicyclists to access areas in the project corridor would be retained, and the project would achieve other local planning goals of reducing reliance on the automobile and increasing transit ridership.